envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What is the Big O for an Array lookup operation? (aka **access**: Array\[2\])
 A: O(1)

+Q: What is the Big O for an Array find operation? (aka **search**: Array.find(callbackFn))
+A: O(1)
+e.g. We traverse the entire array to check if an element is present.

 Q: What is the Big O of an Array push/append operation? (aka **insertion**: Array.push(value))
 A: O(1) if the array is static
 O(n) if the array is dynamic and has to grow when the new value is added.